 Read on to learn about saltwater ich, plus how to detect and eradicate it in your aquarium.

-Unlike Oodinium and Brooklynella that typically attack the gills first, which allows these ich diseases to advance into life-threatening levels quickly as they go unnoticed, Cryptocaryon usually appears at the onset as salt-sized white spots visible on the body and fins of a host fish, and when the organisms become parasitic, it is then that they move inwards to the gills.
-Because crypto is more easily recognized in its beginning stage, this makes it much easier to treat and cure before it gets out of control.
+Unlike the notorious "clownfish disease," which typically attack the gills first, saltwater ich usually appears at the onset as salt-sized white spots visible on the body and fins of a host fish, although it can also infest the gills.
+Because Cryptocaryon is more easily recognized in its beginning stage, it is much easier to treat and cure before it gets out of control.

-Aside from the appearance of the white spots, fish will scratch against objects in an attempt to dislodge the parasites, and rapid respiration develops as tomonts, mucus, and tissue debris clogs the gills.
-Fish become listless, refuse to eat, loss of color occurs in patches or blotches as the trophonts destroy the pigment cells, and secondary bacterial infections invade the lesions caused by the trophonts.
+Aside from the appearance of the white spots, fish will scratch against objects in an attempt to dislodge the parasites, and rapid respiration develops as trophonts, mucus, and inflamed tissue clog the gills.
+Fish become listless, refuse to eat, loss of color occurs in patches or blotches.

 Reinfection will occur no matter how effectively the fish have been treated if Cryptocaryon is not eradicated from the main aquarium, which can be accomplished by keeping the tank devoid of any fish for at least 4 weeks.
-For fish-only aquariums, hyposalinity can be applied, and to speed up the life cycle of the organisms, elevate the tank reef aquariums, Ruby Reef Kick-Ich and Chem-Marin Stop Parasites are "reef safe" formulated treatments that specifically target the Crytpocaryon organisms.
+For fish-only aquariums, hyposalinity can be applied, and to speed up the life cycle of the organisms, elevate the tank water temperature.

 Several days prior to returning fish to the main aquarium, clean all filtering equipment, change any filtering materials, and perform a water change.